Louisiana Commercial Realty Report: Can Opportunity Arise from Tragedy?

 Unless you go back to the 1970s, New Orleans East has never been an economic driver for the area.
 Even though it is the largest land area in New Orleans, if you ranked all the cities over 50,000 population by income per capita, the East would rank not in the bottom 10 percent but in the bottom ten.
 The closest city comparable to its economy is Flint, Michigan.

-There is opportunity; however, especially if you follow the investment philosophy of buying straw hats in winter, and Louisiana Commercial Realty has completed a detailed research report which discovers there is a real need for grocery stores, sporting goods stores and restaurants in the East.
+There is an opportunity, however, especially if you follow the investment philosophy of buying straw hats in winter, and Louisiana Commercial Realty has completed a detailed research report which discovers there is a real need for grocery stores, sporting goods stores and restaurants in the East.

-Using the latest technology to determine consumer spending which measures demand, then matching demand with supply, measured by sales figures from the 1,300 businesses already in the East, we find what is called the Marketplace Gap.
+Using the latest technology to determine consumer spending which measures demand, then matching demand with supply, measured by sales figures from the 1,300 businesses already in the East, the report by Louisiana Commercial Realty found what is called the Marketplace Gap.
 This is the amount of money flowing out of the area because there are not enough businesses to satisfy demand.